I'm looking forward to visiting your school...

 It also works really well if the students can draw along with me, even in big groups.
 This really does help them get the most out of our time together.
 Please make sure every child comes prepared with a few sheets of A4 printer paper, a sharp lead pencil, and a book or clipboard to lean on (sketchbooks or art books are a good alternative to the printer paper)

 During the last 15 mins of each session, the students invent a story and we illustrate it together.
 I'll do an drawing using Photoshop and a graphics tablet, projected up on to the big screen so that students can see the drawing take shape.
 If they are equipped with pencil and paper, they can draw their own interpretation.
 Once the drawing's finished, I'll also email you a black and white coloring-in version after the visit - teachers like to use them as starters for creative writing exercises, and print out individual copies for the kids to colour and enhance.
 You can see (and download and use!) some of the pictures I've done with various school groups here.

 If you have anything you'd really like me to focus on, or any special requests, just get in touch via email or feel free to phone me on 041 4938261.
 I'm happy to try almost anything and accommodate any suggestions - so long as you don't want me to ride a unicycle or wrestle a grizzly bear.

-Sessions work best when divided into year groups or stage groups, so that I can choose age-appropriate activities that each stage will respond well to.
+Sessions work best when divided into year groups or stage groups, so that I can choose age-appropriate activities that each stage will respond to well.
 I prefer hour long sessions (even for the kindy kids - I usually find they stay engrossed right to the end!) and I include three sessions in my day rate - extra sessions are possible if you require them.